rsvim/rsvim.github.io/docs/manual/command_line.md

 # Command Line

-This section introduces the `rsvim` command line options and how does it startup.
+This section introduces the `rsvim` command line options and how does it initializing and exiting.